shaunsmith/functionslab/5-Troubleshooting.md

 Even if you've got excellent unit tests (e.g., using the [Fn Java JUnit support](https://github.com/fnproject/fdk-java/blob/master/docs/TestingFunctions.md)) things can still go wrong.
-Your function may throw an exception, or you may be getting back unexpected results?
-So what can you do to troubleshoot your functions?
+Perhaps your function is throwing an exception or returning unexpected results.
+So what can you do to troubleshoot your function?
 In this tutorial we'll look at a number of techniques and Fn features you can use to get to the root cause of your problem.

 As you make your way through this tutorial, look out for this icon.